bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Describe semantic HTML
+1. The core features of Node.js and Express and why they are useful.

-2. Understand when and how to use CSS reset
+1. Understand and explain the use of Middleware?

-3. Understand the use of the command line interface (CLI)
+1. The basic principles of the REST architectural style.

-4. Explain git commands and why git is valuable to a team of developers.
+1. Understand and explain the use of Express Routers.

-5. Define mobile-first design in your own words, and the difference in layout types.
+1. Describe tooling used to manually test the correctness of an API.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions